Sbanks2/SQL_Bike_Share/README.md

 ![image](https://github.com/Sbanks2/SQL_Bike_Share/assets/145416068/947dd2bf-9d78-4b80-819f-24ab98da3222)

-#### Insight 5: Confirmation that annual members ride more for travel and casual riders ride more for fun and entertainment
+#### Insight 5: Confirmation that annual members ride more for travel, and casual riders ride more for fun and entertainment
-For annual members, the route table here shows that members primarily use the bikes as a means of travel going to one place and then returning from that place to the start point.
+For annual members, the route table here indicates that they primarily use the bikes as a means of transportation, traveling to one location and then returning to the start point from that location.

-9 out of the top ten routes casuals use have the same end station as the start station, which tells me that they are most likely traveling in loops.
-We know that casual riders most likely use the bikes for entertainment or fun rather than specifically for travel.
-With that in mind, I looked up the stations on Google Maps and confirmed that at least the top 5 routes are near parks, piers, or bodies of water, which are all good places for fun rides in a loop starting in one place and ending at the starting point.
+Nine out of the top ten routes that casuals use have the same end station as the start station, which suggests that they are most likely traveling in loops.
+We know that casual riders most likely use their bikes for entertainment or enjoyment rather than for travel.
+With that in mind, I looked up the stations on Google Maps and confirmed that at least the top 5 routes are near parks, piers, or bodies of water, all of which are good places for fun rides in a loop that starts and ends at the same point.
 <br>
 <br>